r0hanSH/r0hanSH.github.io/posts/securinets-CTF.md

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/securinetsctf/music_rar.JPG)

 There I saw firefox.exe which was an ELF binary.
 I disassembled it and there was nothing malicious in it.
-But it's an ELF binary named as .exe, so might this is our virus.
+But it's an ELF binary named as .exe, so this might be the virus.
 So the full path of virus becomes "C:\Users\Public\Data\firefox.exe"

 ```
 echo -n "C:\\Users\\Public\\Data\\firefox.exe" | md5sum